River Mersey: Estuary

 From the Runcorn Gap, the river widens into a large estuary, which is 3 mi wide at its widest point near Ellesmere Port.
 The course of the river then heads north, with Liverpool to the east and the Wirral Peninsula to the west.
 The Manchester Ship Canal enters the river at Eastham Locks.
 The eastern part of the estuary is much affected by silting, and part of it is marked on modern maps as dry land rather than tidal.
 The wetlands are of importance to wildlife, and are listed as a Ramsar site.

 Most of the conurbation on both sides of the estuary is known as Merseyside.
 The estuary narrows between Liverpool and Birkenhead, where it is constricted to a width of 0.7 mi, between Albert Dock in Liverpool and the Woodside ferry terminal in Birkenhead.
 On the Liverpool side, Liverpool Docks stretch for over 7.5 mi, the largest enclosed interconnected dock system in the world.
-American author Herman Melville described Liverpool Docks as being comparable to the pyramids in the vast scale of their construction.
+American author Herman Melville compared Liverpool Docks to the pyramids of Egypt and the Great Lakes.
 The docks were built out into the river bed.
 The Mersey Docks and Harbour Board used granite from a quarry it owned in Scotland for construction of the quays.
 Birkenhead grew quickly in the 19th century following the introduction of steamships, the earliest being the wooden paddle steamer Elizabeth in 1815.
 Docks were developed along with a shipbuilding industry, flour milling and soap manufacture on the river's Cheshire bank.

 Seaforth Dock, a freeport on the Liverpool side of the estuary where it meets Liverpool Bay, opened in 1971.
 The dock deals with around 500,000 containers, over 1.2 million tonnes of oil, over 2.5 million tonnes of grain and animal feed, 452,000 tonnes of wood per year.
 About 25% of all container traffic between the UK and USA passes through the port making it one of the most successful in the world and known as the "Atlantic Gateway".
 Liverpool was the first UK port with radar assisted operations.

 The river empties into Liverpool Bay on the Irish Sea, after a total course of 69 mi.
 From 4 m neap tide to 10 m spring tide, the River Mersey has the second highest tidal range in Britain – second only to the River Severn.
 The narrows in the river estuary between Dingle Point on the Liverpool banks to New Brighton on the Wirral, forces water to flow faster creating a deep channel along the section of river.

 For 200 years an admiral was appointed as a conservator to ensure the river remained navigable.
 Mary Kendrick was the first woman to the post and she had spent years studying a Mersey barrage in the 1980s.

-Taylor's Bank is a large sandbank extending out to sea on the north side of the channel entrance to the river on which many ships have come to grief over the years.
+Taylor's Bank is a large sandbank extending out to sea on the north side of the channel entrance to the river, on which many ships have come to grief over the years.